 If you are using WordPress or a similar platform, you should be able to add image data right after you upload your photo.
 It should look like this:

-You don’t just need to optimize the meta data of an image, you need to make sure it’s technically optimized.
+There are also many SEO image optimizers and plugins you can install on the backend of your website.
+You don’t just need to optimize the metadata of an image, you need to make sure it’s technically optimized.
 That includes: